nikogura/keymaster/README.md

 # keymaster

-Secrets Definition and Management tool.
+Managed Secrets tool for Vault.

 Based on a config file, `keymaster` does the following: